-I shoot pretty much everything from sub 12 air rifle up to fairly hefty centerfires.
-Trust me calibre isn’t everything.
-It’s all about picking the right tool for the job and for 12flbs shooting you need to think long and hard before straying away from .177.
+I shoot pretty much everything from sub 12 air rifle up to fairly hefty centrefires.
+The secret to success is to pick the right tool for the job.
+For 12flbs shooting you need to think long and hard before straying away from .177.

-The problem is ‘boys will be boys’ and the knee jerk reaction from most new shooters is bigger must be better!
+Most new shooters think that bigger must be better but in fact it isn’t.
 If you have limited power behind the pellet that’s simple not the case.
 If you don’t intend to stretch out further than your zero does the calibre really matter?
 Simple answer… No, not really.
 When ratting for example you’re unlikely to shoot much beyond 25 meters.

 However, if you do need to take a closer or longer shot with a .22 you are going to have to do a lot more adjustments to compensate for the arc of the pellet.
 When time’s short and the pressure’s on remembering all of the above as well as accurately estimating range is tricky.